RafaelParraCoelho/Dashboard_de_Vendas/README.md

 #  Sales Dashboard

-Este projeto é um dashboard interativo de vendas, criado com Python, Pandas e Plotly.
-Ele simula a análise de desempenho comercial usando dados fictícios e pode ser adaptado para uso em empresas com ERPs ou CRMs.
+This project is an interactive sales dashboard, created using Python, Pandas, and Plotly.
+It simulates the analysis of commercial performance using fictional data and can be adapted for use in companies with ERPs or CRMs.

-##  Funcionalidades
+##  Features

-- Receita mensal
+- Monthly revenue
-- Produtos mais vendidos
+- Best-selling products
-- Vendas por região
+- Sales by region
-- Desempenho por vendedor
+- Performance by salesperson

-##  Tecnologias usadas
+##  Technologies Used

 - Python
 - Pandas